euul/ac215_innit/src/summary_vocab/Readme.md

 python extract_results_news.py
 ```

-This will append two keys 'summary' and 'vocab' to the original news articles json file in GCP.
+This will create level folder and put news of corresponding level as json files into the folders.

+TBC: Youtube